 I ran with Rob for part of the run and he struggled just as much as I did (if not more).
 When we got back downtown I think we both considered cutting the run at 8 miles.
 I had wanted to do my last 3 at 8 min/mile pace.
 Until then my miles were averaging around 8:55.
 I decided to just got for it and managed to hit the last 3 on target…but it felt SO much harder than that pace has felt during other runs lately.

-The other crazy thing was that I was able to run the 12 miler a month ago on a similar course at a 7:48 pace and it didn’t feel as hard as this run did.
+The other crazy thing was that I ran the 12 miler a month ago on a similar course.
+I was able to do that at a 7:48 pace and it didn’t feel as hard as this run did.
 But the weather that day was a million times better.

 I read this article about running in humidity and here are a few things I learned: